wyattclarke/place-for-family/content/philosophy/income-supports-and-local-economies.md

 draft = false
 +++

-When the US gives money to another country, there’s often a string attached – it can only be used to buy from America.
+When the US gives money to another country, there’s often a string attached---it can only be used to buy from America.
 Similarly, federal contracts commonly include a “buy American” clause.
 This way, the money serves a double purpose of helping the recipient and supporting American industry.

 A polar opposite story is the growth of Walmart in the 1980s and 1990s.
 Groups of local merchants would often organize to try and prevent Walmart from moving into a town and destroying them all.
 These discussions pitted the interests of consumers against workers at local businesses.
 Consumers won, and we live in the wreckage of Walmart’s triumph today.
 Small business is practically dead in plenty of small cities.